PDA-UR/graphit-app/readme.md

 #### .env
 The env currently needs to be manually deployed and changed.
 For further information see the README.md of `/api`.

-#### build api
+#### api build
-- to build the api you need to install the *@tsed/cli*
+- to build the api locally you need to install the *@tsed/cli*
   - install this in the root or api folder with `npm i @tsed/cli@5.2.0 --no-save` (make sure the install does not change the `package(-lock).json`)
   - then you can `npm run build` in the root or api directory (see: *api/package.json*)
+- or build with docker
 - NOTE: (as of *07.01.2025*)
   - the api still runs as a "commonjs"-module
   - *@tsed* has shifted to support esm only with v8
   - the @tsed/cli will install the recent version of several @tsed/packages as the dependencies are listed with **>=** in its `package.json`
   - this will give a "ERR_REQUIRE_ESM"-error as the cjs-version of the package will try to *require()* esm-only packages
-  - the cli is installed separately and *extraneous*ly, so that it does not install any @tsed/packages with a higher version than the ones used in the project
+  - the cli should be installed separately and *extraneous*ly, so that it does not install any @tsed/packages with a higher version than the ones used in the project
   - *In other words:* The `api` currently uses the @tsed-version: "7.14.2" (pre esm-only), these packages are installed via the regular `npm i`. @tsed/cli is installed afterwards (for build purposes only) and uses the same packages.
 If they don't exist previously it will install the needed @tsed-dependencies with the wrong versions for this project (i.e. installs the esm-only versions)
 - why @tsed/cli@5.2.0:
   - the 5.2.1 release of the cli produced: `Error [ERR_REQUIRE_ESM]`